Nandini-Shivappa/Covid_19_data_download_and_analysis-/README.md

 - Data is likely pulled from public repositories like [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) or APIs like:
   - `https://covid19api.com`
-  - WHO or ECDC datasets (if applicable)
+  - WHO or ECDC datasets

 > **Note:** If you're using live APIs, make sure to cite them in your repo or include a `data/` folder for static versions.